Axel Witsel

-Axel Laurent Angel Lambert Witsel (born 12 January 1989) is a Belgian professional footballer who plays as a defensive midfielder for La Liga club Atlético Madrid and the Belgium national team.
-Witsel broke into Belgium's first team as a right-winger, and can also play attacking midfielder, though his natural position is as a central midfielder.
+Axel Laurent Angel Lambert Witsel (born 12 January 1989) is a Belgian professional footballer who plays as a defensive midfielder or centre-back for La Liga club Girona and the Belgium national team.

-He began his career at hometown club Standard Liège, making 183 appearances and scoring 42 goals while winning five domestic trophies.
+Witsel began his career at hometown club Standard Liège, making 183 appearances and scoring 42 goals while winning five domestic trophies.
 He was awarded the Belgian Golden Shoe in 2008.
 After a season in Portugal with Benfica, he signed for Zenit Saint Petersburg for a €40 million fee in 2012.
 Witsel won four honours during his time in Russia, before leaving for Tianjin Quanjian in January 2017.
 He returned to Europe with Borussia Dortmund in August 2018.
 With the Bundesliga side, Witsel won the 2019 DFL-Supercup and the 2020–21 DFB-Pokal.

 Witsel made his senior international debut in 2008 and earned his 100th cap for Belgium on 15 November 2018.
-He represented the country at the FIFA World Cup in 2014, 2018 and 2022, and the UEFA European Championship in 2016 and 2020, helping them to third place in the 2018 tournament.
+He represented the country at the FIFA World Cup in 2014, 2018 and 2022, and the UEFA European Championship in 2016, 2020 and 2024, helping them to third place in the 2018 tournament.